Skip to main content

 • Text of the post.
 It must be between 10 and 5000 (3000 before the 1.8.0) characters.

 • Catchphrase (optional).
 It will be displayed below the title, in bold.
 You can use something like "What do you think about this?".
-It must be less than 84 characters and we recommand between 6 and 38 characters.
+It must be less than 84 characters and we recommend between 6 and 38 characters.

 • Image for the post (optional).
 You can either pass a remote image using an URL or a local image.
 The image must respect these requirements: